hshi/AFQMCLAB/README.md

 - `FFTW` wrap does not support 64 bit int and openmp.
 - `MAGMA` wrap does not support 64 bit int and openmp.

+  //TODO: Update Bcast in TensorHao

+  //TODO: Change all class for read write and Bcast

   //TODO: Add AFQMC library

   //TODO: Benchmark with Ettore's data, imaginary time and spectral function.